mozilla-ai/lumigator/lumigator/python/mzai/backend/README.md

 ## Test instructions

 The backend needs to retrieve the location of the database used in tests via the `SQLALCHEMY_DATABASE_URL` enviroment variable.
-For simplicity, an SQLite inside the test container is used.
+For simplicity, SQLite is used inside the test container.
 To run the tests, please use:

 ```bash
 SQLALCHEMY_DATABASE_URL=sqlite:///local.db uv run pytest